 (Cr Buckels was absent from the Chamber and did not vote.)
+(Cr McGrath and Cr Harley were an apology for the Meeting.)

 The application is referred to Council for determination as it was previously deferred by Council at its Ordinary Meeting held on 26 February 2013.